 Once dry, remove the tape.
 If you want drainage holes in your bucket, this is when you’ll want to put them in with a nail or drill.
 (We opted to just put pebbles and shells in the bottom this time around.)

 Cut a rectangular piece of white duct tape for the door.
 Once in place, cut a square piece for the window.
-There are so many different styles of camper out there, you really can’t go wrong here, so get creative!
+There are so many different styles of a teardrop trailer camper set-up out there, you really can’t go wrong here, so get creative!
 We put a shade over our window, and I think I may go back and cut scallops in it.
 You can also add curtains with your colored tape.
 We wanted a circle window on the door, so I traced a bottle cap to make it easy.

 Drape a piece of twine where you want your banner to hang.
 Attach to the inside of your bucket with duct tape.
 Cut alternating colored triangles, and affix to the twine to make your banner.